26th February 2019

 The Briefing Note highlights, through examples, the current and worrying trend in some EU Member States to actively seek to criminalise citizens acting as humanitarians, and who provide life-saving assistance to those in distress at sea.

-There is a current and worrying trend in some EU Member States to criminalise EU citizens acting as humanitarians who provide lawful assistance to those in distress at sea.
+[Updated 29 October 2020] There is a current and worrying trend in some EU Member States to criminalise EU citizens acting as humanitarians who provide lawful assistance to those in distress at sea.
+Download this legal and ploy briefing note to understand the issues.